khokhlovamariia/Aphasia_Whisper/data/manual_comparison_tables/comparison_2.md

 | [01:44.000 --> 01:48.000] | Um, sh, uh, yes                     | Jeter...                                   | Hallucination         | Whisper interpreted sound as a name.                        |
 | [01:48.000 --> 01:52.000] | Yes                                 | Yes                                        | Correct               |                                                              |
 | [01:56.000 --> 02:00.000] | Thank you                           | Thank you                                  | Correct               |                                                              |

+**Conclusion:** when dealing with severe aphasia, Whisper struggles significantly.
+It tries to reconstruct the meaning of the phrases which are inaudible, what leads to hallucinations, for example, "My name is George Timbers", "I am bad".
+So, Whisper tries to make the speech more meaningful than it is,  and it is misleading.